History of the Jews in Oldenburg: 14th century

-The first evidence of Jews in Oldenburg is a documentation of the words "Reuben, the son of R. Jeremiah - may his memory be blessed", on a bronze seal-ring, found in the immediate neighborhood in Oldenburg.
-In 1334, the city council stopped issuing protection decrees to the town Jews, making them vulnerable to strangers and outsiders.
+The first evidence of Jews in Oldenburg is a documentation of the words "Reuben, the son of R. Jeremiah - may his memory be blessed", on a bronze seal-ring, found in the immediate neighborhood of Oldenburg.
+In 1334, the city council stopped issuing protection decrees to the town's Jews, making them vulnerable to strangers and outsiders.
 Afterwards, Jews continued to live in Oldenburg under the protection of the duke, although he restricted their economic activities.
-On 1345, the Jews in Oldenburg were deprived of any kind of trade except for money lending.
+In 1345, the Jews in Oldenburg were banned from any kind of trade except money lending.
 Though the Jews of the nearby village of Wildeshausen were expelled, there is no evidence of the expulsion of the Oldenburg community during that time.

 15th to 18th centuries

 Between 1667 and 1773 Denmark ruled the Oldenburg area.
 During that time, Jews began settling in the city once again, in the encouragement of the Danes.
-A Jewish family called Goldschmidt settled in town and worked in the selling and trading meat, though only the grandson - Joseph Baruch Goldschmidt succeed in growing the business to be clearly profitable, earning him and his sons letters of protection in Oldenburg.
+A Jewish family by the name of Goldschmidt settled in town and worked in the selling and trading meat, though only the grandson (Joseph Baruch Goldschmidt) succeed in growing the business to be clearly profitable, earning him and his sons letters of protection in Oldenburg.

 19th century

-27 Jews were living in Oldenburg in 1807, approximately 0.6% of the total 4,692 residents living in Oldenburg at that time, and the amount of the community grew steadily over the next decades, though its percentage always stood at around 1% of the total population.
+In 1807, 27 Jews lived in Oldenburg, approximately 0.6% of the total 4,692 residents of Oldenburg at that time, and the size of the community grew steadily over the next decades, though it always stood at around 1% of the total population.
 By 1820 the community numbered 80 (1.2%), and 104 in 1855 (0.9%).
 The number continued to grow into 169 in 1875 (0.9%) until it reached 265 individuals in 1905.

-During the century, several buildings and other services were established for the community, including a synagogue, a school and a hired teacher, which was also the cantor and the schochet.
+During the 19th century several buildings and other services were established for the community, including a synagogue, and a school with a teacher, who was also the cantor and the schochet.

-In 1808, the Duchy was the last part of the west-of-the-Rein Napoleon conquered territories that insisted that the Jews will adopt fixed names upon themselves.
-These names became popular among the region Jews as happened with all Ashkenazi Jews and are the ones popular nowadays among Ashkenazi Jews worldwide.
-As part of the general Jewish emancipation process in Europe, Oldenburg, which was part of the North German Confederation emancipation the town Jews in 1869.
-As a result, many Jews started to open business in different professions, some of them were successful, such as women textile and leather stores H. Wall Heimer and L. Stein Thal, court banker Carl Ballin and his brother pharmacist DR. George Ballin; purveyors Hahlo and his brother Leopold Wilhelm, and Paul and Franz Reiersbach who manufactured bicycles and musical instruments under the company name ML Reyersbach AG.
+In 1808, the Duchy was the last part of the west-of-the-Rein Napoleon-conquered territories that insisted that Jews adopt fixed names.
+These names became popular among Jews in the region and were adopted by all Ashkenazi Jews and are now those ones most prevalent among Ashkenazi Jews worldwide.
+As part of the general Jewish emancipation process in Europe, Oldenburg, part of the North German Confederation emancipated the town's Jews in 1869.
+As a result, many Jews opened business in different professions.
+Some of them were successful, such as women's textile and leather stores H. Wall Heimer and L. Stein Thal, court banker Carl Ballin and his brother, pharmacist George Ballin; purveyors Hahlo and his brother Leopold Wilhelm, and Paul and Franz Reiersbach, who manufactured bicycles and musical instruments under the company name ML Reyersbach AG.